artificialfintelligence/artificialfintelligence/README.md

 🤖 I recently got into microcontroller and microprocessor DIY projects (Arduino, Raspberry Pi) and I'm loving it!
 I'm thinking of getting a 3D printer at some point, too.
 🏕️ I love nature.
 I enjoy solo camping and going for walks/hikes.
 🎮 I like board games as well as video games as an art form.
 (But few video games pass the "art" threshold).
-💜 Other things I like: I love mathematics, I like books and audio books, and I love film.
+💜 Other things I like: I love mathematics, books and audio books, and film.
 (Though, again, fewer and fewer movies pass the "art" threshold these days.
 Also sadly I don't really have time to watch movies anymore.)

 ### Recommendations
 My favourite podcasts and YouTube channels: